Naguissa/SPFD5408TFTLCDLib/README.md

  * Rename to TFTLCDLib.zip
  * Install library on Arduino

- * Also requires the Adafruit_GFX library for Arduino. https://github.com/adafruit/Adafruit-GFX-Library
+ * Also includes the Adafruit_GFX library for Arduino, so no need to install it for this library. https://github.com/adafruit/Adafruit-GFX-Library

 ## Examples ##